AmanManiTiwari/Tools-In-Data-Science-Project-1/README.md

-# GitHub Users in London

-This repository contains data about GitHub users in London with over 500 followers and their repositories.
+# GitHub Users in London with more than 500 followers

 ## Files